shankaritchapurapu/helidon/README.md

 approach, the test application does not need to be deployed to the remote host thereby promoting fast iteration to code changes.

 As a prerequisite for making this approach successful, it is required to have a remote host with actual _Instance Metadata Service_.
-Easiest way to get this is to use one of the instance created by our [reference-infra repository](https://bitbucket.oci.oraclecorp.com/projects/HLDN/repos/oci-helidon-reference-infra/browse/shepherd/README.md).
+Easiest way to get this is to use one of the instance created by our [oci-helidon-reference-infra repository](https://devops.oci.oraclecorp.com/devops-coderepository/namespaces/axuxirvibvvo/projects/HLDN/repositories/oci-helidon-reference-infra/files?folderPath=shepherd&refName=refs%2Fheads%2Fmain&_ctx=us-phoenix-1%2Cdevops_scm_central).

 Below is example code to programmatically set the metadataBaseUrl and an example command to establish an ssh tunnel to the remote Instance Metadata Service for testing the code locally.